 L’as Du Fallafel

 If any restaurant on our list got landmark status, it would be L’As du Fallafel.
 Clocking in at a whopping close to 9,000 average 4.5-star reviews, this falafel joint, located in the city’s Marais section (a historic Jewish neighborhood), is popular among the kosher and non-kosher crowds alike.
-That is not a surprise as the falafel is certainly one of the best we have ever tried and goes toe to toe with some of the strongest contenders in even Israel.
-L’As du Fallafel offers a full menu beyond just falafel to include legendary shawarma and kebabs.
+That is not a surprise as the falafel is undoubtedly one of the best we have ever tried and goes toe to toe with some of the strongest contenders in even Israel.
+L’As du Fallafel offers a full menu beyond falafel, including legendary shawarma and kebabs.
 Falafel sandwiches here are generally overstuffed, so remember, there is no shame in tahini dripping out as you meander through the otherworldly streets and boutiques of the Marais.

 “This is the falafel destination in Paris, indeed in Europe.”Mark Bittman – New York Times